 There are no scheduled upcoming community input meetings at this time.

 Share Your Input Online

-This fall, we're asking for your input on some of our biggest initiatives.
+We're asking for your input on some of our biggest initiatives.
 Through funding from Mayor de Blasio and other elected officials, we're making a major investment in historically under-funded parks, and re-imagining the role of parks in our communities.
-Learn more about some of our most significant investments, and check out the map below to share your input on upcoming projects.
+Learn more about some of our most significant investments below.

 Community Parks Initiative